BA/MA Programs in Classical Studies

 Note: Required BA courses are divided into four categories: classical civilization, ancient Greek, modern Greek, and Latin.
 Refer to the Classical Studies programs section of this Bulletin for the full list of courses and their categories that may be used to fulfill the requirements stated and for information on the CAS foreign language requirement for classics majors.

 On the graduate level, students must complete the requirements for the Graduate School of Arts & Sciences (GRS) MA in Classical Studies, which includes a minimum requirement of eight courses (32 credits):

 - CAS CL 530 Latin Prose Composition or CAS CL 563 Greek Prose Composition

-- seven additional courses at or above the 500 level offered within the Department of Classical Studies or related departments
+- seven additional courses at or above the 500 level offered within the Department of Classical Studies or related departments (with advisor approval)

 Master’s students are also required to demonstrate, by written examination, proficiency in the following: